DaveLindberg/dl-gatsby/src/pages/08-user-engagement-ayurvedik.md

   tile: "engage"
   date: "2018-01-15"
   image: "/assets/images/iStock-514618014.jpg"
-  message: "\“How does this fit within my life?\” As customers explore and identify, we allow the story to unfold, and guide them through the purchase process."
+  message: "How does this fit within my life?
+As customers explore and identify, we allow the story to unfold, and guide them through the purchase process."
   cta: "Case Study: Ayurvedik by shaninrenee"
   pullquote: "The brand brings life, context and relevance to its product, and provides a stable structure to grow on."
-  testimonial: "\The marketing professionals, potential customers, and Ayurvedic practitioners I bring this to are all consistent: The brand and presentation of this is incredible.
-A tremendous success.\”<br />_— Shanin Dockrey, Owner<br/>Ayurvedik by shaninrenee_"
+  testimonial: "The marketing professionals, potential customers, and Ayurvedic practitioners I bring this to are all consistent: The brand and presentation of this is incredible.
+A tremendous success.<br />_— Shanin Dockrey, Owner<br/>Ayurvedik by shaninrenee_"
 ---

 # Marketing is a One-to-One Experience.